 Fern Bay has experienced rapid population growth over the last 15 years.
-The area has developed from a small village to a larger community incorporating a number of large disconnected residential developments.
+In this time, the area has developed from a small village to a larger community incorporating a number of large, disconnected residential developments.
 This has resulted in the creation of an urban population where a semi-rural village centre had been.

-Port Stephens Council (PSC) and City of Newcastle (CN) have received Planning Proposals for the redevelopment of the Rifle Range and Fort Wallace sites proposing up to approximately 400 additional dwellings within the Strategy Area.
-Further growth is also expected at the Seaside Estate development.
+Port Stephens Council (PSC) and City of Newcastle (CN) have received planning proposals for the redevelopment of the Rifle Range and Fort Wallace sites, proposing up to approximately 400 additional dwellings within the Strategy Area.
+The Fort Wallace planning proposal was gazetted on 13 September 2019.
+The Rifle Range planning proposal received a Gateway determination on 25 November 2019.
 These additional residents are expected to increase demand for essential community services and transport infrastructure.
-There are a number of large land holdings within North Stockton and South of Fern Bay that have potential to create positive outcomes for the community in their redevelopment.
-PSC and CN have identified the need to develop this Strategy (the Strategy) to guide development in Fern Bay and North Stockton for the next 20 years.
+The redevelopment of large land holdings within North Stockton and South of Fern Bay have the potential to create positive outcomes and infrastructure for the community.
+PSC and CN have identified the need to develop this Strategy to guide development in Fern Bay and North Stockton for the next 20 years.